henriquejosefaria/Master_Thesis/README.md

 Results:

-	-PICNIC: Applying either ASCON or SKINNY results in faster signatures than the original cipher but double the signature size.
+1. PICNIC: Applying either ASCON or SKINNY results in faster signatures than the original cipher but double the signature size.

-	-SPHNICS+: ASCON provides faster signing speeds.
+2. SPHNICS+: ASCON provides faster signing speeds.

-	-SPHINCS+ Attack: The time it takes to forge one signature for a hypertree of size 28 is five days.
+3. SPHINCS+ Attack: The time it takes to forge one signature for a hypertree of size 28 is five days.